-(6) The ballot shall be counted only if it is marked for one candidate and received on or before the fifteenth calendar day from the date the ballot was mailed.
-The ballot will not be counted until after that date.
+(6) The ballot shall be counted only if it is marked for one candidate and received on or before the fifteenth calendar day from the date the ballot was distributed .
+All ballots received, which are eliglble to be counted, will not be counted until after that date.

 (7) The candidate receiving the most votes shall be the representative and the candidate receiving the next greatest number of votes shall be the alternate.
 In case of a tie, the representative shall be the operator with the most seniority.
 The alternate shall be the operator who has the next greatest amount of seniority.

-(8) Within fifteen days of counting the ballots, BE shall inform each licensee within the area, by mail, the results of the election.
+(8) Within fifteen days of counting the ballots, BE shall inform each licensee within the area , the results of the election.

 (9) The operators of an established OVRC electoral district may petition the bureau to recall the current elected representative or alternate for misconduct or neglect of duty.

-(a) The petition must be signed by fifty-one per cent of the eligible voting operators of the given OVRC electoral district and shall clearly specify the charges brought against the elected representative or alternate.
+(a) The petition must be signed by fifty-one per cent of all eligible operators of the given OVRC electoral district and shall clearly specify the charges brought against the elected representative or alternate.

-(b) BE shall verify that just cause does exist for a recall ballot.
-BE shall send by mail a recall ballot to the eligible voting operators.
+(b) OVRC shall determine that just cause does exist for a recall ballot.
+BE shall send a recall ballot to the eligible operators.
 Two-thirds of the eligible voting operators of the given OVRC electoral district are required to return a ballot with an affirmative vote in order to recall a representative or alternate.
 The results of the ballots shall be effective immediately.

 (c) If the representative is recalled and a vacant position exists, the alternate will become the representative and the bureau will conduct an election within the next ninety days to elect a new alternate.
 The one exception will be if the recall vote occurs in the month prior to the regular election for that area, in which case no special election for an alternate will be held.

-(d) If the alternate is recalled, a special election shall be held to nominate and elect a new alternate according to paragraph (B)(4) of this rule.
+(d) If the alternate is recalled, a special election shall be held to nominate and elect a new alternate in accordance with this rule.

 (C) The committee shall establish bylaws outlining how meetings shall be conducted and how officers will be elected and will file the bylaws with BE within one week of adoption.

-(D) Special elections to fill an unexpired term of a representative or an alternate, as stated in paragraph (B)(3) of this rule, shall be conducted in the following manner:
+(D) Special elections to fill an unexpired term of a representative or an alternate, shall be conducted in the following manner:

 (1) BE shall conduct a nominating meeting as soon as is reasonably possible.